Meet Our Directors

 Want to send a message to one of our directors?
 Click here!

 Abby was born and raised in Baltimore, MD.
 She graduated with a BS in Communications and Rhetorical Studies from Syracuse University.
 After graduation, Abby spent three years at the Roth Family Jewish Community Center of Orlando, running all of their programming for children in kindergarten through tenth grade, including their afterschool and camp programs.
 She moved to Atlanta in 2014 and joined the MJCCA as Club J Director, a position she held for two years.
 Abby is excited for her second year as the Camp Isidore Alterman Director.

-Ilana began her professional journey at the Metairie JCC (in LA) as the Assistant Day Camp Director.
-Ilana’s tenure at the Metairie JCC was cut short due to Hurricane Katrina, but it brought her to Atlanta where she began working as the Assistant Camp Director for Camp Judaea.
-She helped to successfully run Camp Judaea from 2005-2009.
-Ilana then joined the MJCCA where she directed Barbara and Sanford Orkin Camp Chai for two summers.
-Now an integral component of the MJCCA Day Camps staff, Ilana looks forward to continually enhancing the programs and options for our campers!
-Ilana and her husband Greg live in Dunwoody and have two children, Payton and Hunter.
+Ilana began her professional journey at the Metairie JCC (in Louisiana) as the Assistant Day Camp Director.
+Ilana’s tenure was cut short due to Hurricane Katrina, but it brought her to Atlanta, where she began working as the Assistant Camp Director for Camp Judaea from 2005-2009.
+Ilana then joined the MJCCA, where she directed Barbara & Sanford Orkin Camp Chai for two summers.
+An integral member of the MJCCA Day Camps staff, Ilana looks forward to continually enhancing the programs and options for our campers!
+Ilana and her husband, Greg, live in Dunwoody and have two children, Payton and Hunter.

-Since working as a camp counselor at the MJCCA in 2008, Mackenzie has been very involved with several departments at the J, ranging from Club J to Youth Sports.
+Since working as a camp counselor at the MJCCA in 2008, Mackenzie has been very involved with several departments at the JCC, ranging from Club J to Youth Sports.
 Mackenzie graduated in 2013 from Kennesaw State University with a degree in Psychology and a concentration in Applied Statistics and Behavior.
-Following graduation, Mackenzie worked at Jacob’s Ladder Neurodevelopmental Learning Center in Roswell, where he was a neurodevelopmental teacher in a small group classroom for children with developmental disabilities and cognitive delays.
-Recently married, Mackenzie now lives in Brookhaven and is excited about 2016 MJCCA Day Camps!
+Following graduation, Mackenzie worked at Jacob’s Ladder Neurodevelopmental Learning Center in Roswell, where he was a neurodevelopmental teacher in a small group classroom for children with special needs and cognitive delays.
+Mackenzie currently lives in Roswell with his wife, Hilary.

 Erin graduated from the University of Buffalo with a BFA in Dance.
 Erin has danced with Zodiaque Dance Company, as well as Buffalo Contemporary Dance Company.
 She was on the United States tap team in 1999 and 2000, and traveled to Germany to compete in the Tap Dance World Championships.
 Both years she placed in the World Medals.
-Erin worked as the Assistant Director for Administration for the New York Education Departments Summer School of Dance for five years before moving to Georgia where she worked as the Artistic Director at a performing arts facility and owned Empire School of the Arts dance studio.
+Erin worked as the Assistant Director of Administration for the New York Education Departments Summer School of Dance for five years before moving to Georgia, where she worked as the Artistic Director at a performing arts facility and owned Empire School of the Arts dance studio.
 Erin came to the MJCCA in 2007 as the Director of Dance.
 She loves being part of this amazing JCC and seeing campers fall in love with dance like she did as a child.

-Jennifer began her work at the MJCCA in 2009 as the Inclusion Specialist, and will be entering her seventh summer working with MJCCA Day Camps.
-When she began the Inclusion Program at the MJCCA, it was in its very early stages.
+Jennifer began her work at the MJCCA in 2009 as the Inclusion Specialist and will be entering her eighth summer working with MJCCA Day Camps.
+When she began at the MJCCA, the Inclusion Program was in its very early stages.
 She has seen the program grow to reach every department in the MJCCA and become an integral part of Day Camps.
 Jennifer is a certified teacher who graduated from the University of Florida in 2001 with a master’s degree in Education.
-Prior to working at the MJCCA, Jennifer taught for several years in an inclusion classroom and spent several summers working at an overnight camp.
+Prior to working at the MJCCA, Jennifer taught for several years in an inclusion classroom and spent multiple summers working at an overnight camp.

-Born and raised in Miami, Florida, Sean was involved at the Miami JCC summer camp for more than fifteen years as a camper and counselor.
-He also held an array of positions such as youth basketball coach, summer camp facilitator, and the after-school program supervisor.
+Born and raised in Miami, FL, Sean was involved at the Miami JCC summer camp for more than 15 years as a camper and counselor.
+He also held an array of positions such as Youth Basketball Coach, Summer Camp Facilitator, and After-School Program Supervisor.
 Sean graduated from Florida International University with a BA in Recreation and Sports Management.
 Prior to joining the MJCCA team, Sean held positions as a special needs teaching assistant and a behavioral therapist.
-Sean’s first summer with MJCCA Day Camps was in 2015, and he is excited for another amazing summer at Camp!
+Sean’s first summer with MJCCA Day Camps was in 2015, and he is excited for another amazing summer at camp!

 Stacey’s involvement in gymnastics began in 1976 after the Montreal Olympics and watching Nadia Comaneci earn the first perfect 10.
 She has been involved in all aspects of gymnastics—as a competitor, coach, judge, and even an organizer.
 She earned a degree from Middlebury College in International Politics and Economics with minors in Spanish and Russian.
 Following her college graduation, Stacey lived in Russia for two years, and she then moved back to the states to work for the 1996 Olympics as Assistant Housing Manager for the Olympic Village.
-She joined the MJCCA in February 2014 and currently lives in Dunwoody with her husband and their two children, and her dog named Nelson.
+She joined the MJCCA in February 2014 and currently lives in Dunwoody with her husband, their two children, and her dog named Nelson.

-Adam was born and raised in Charlotte, North Carolina.
+Adam was born and raised in Charlotte, NC.
 As a junior tennis player, he was ranked in the state’s Boys 18U Top 10.
-Adam won the NC State High School Doubles Championship in 1974 and 1975, and he played Division 1 tennis at NC State University from 1975-1977.
-Adam joined the MJCCA staff as the Tennis Professional in 2013 and two years later, he was promoted to Director of Tennis.
-Before working at the J, he was the Head Tennis Professional for the PGA Tour Superstores in Atlanta, and he owned and operated The Packaging Store in Dunwoody, which specialized in shipping furniture, fine art, and antiques.
+He won the NC State High School Doubles Championship in 1974 and 1975, and he played Division 1 Tennis at NC State University from 1975-1977.
+Adam joined the MJCCA staff as a Tennis Professional in 2013, and two years later he was promoted to Director of Tennis.
+Before working at the JCC, he was a Head Tennis Professional for the PGA Tour Superstores in Atlanta, and he owned and operated The Packaging Store in Dunwoody, which specialized in shipping furniture, fine art, and antiques.
 Adam is USPTA and USPTR certified, a gold member of the Wilson Advisory Staff, and a member of the GPTA.
 In his spare time, he enjoys playing competitive tennis and going to the movies.